 A New York getaway is planned down to the minute: musicals, reservations, Empire State queues, and a thousand photos to upload live.
-To avoid relying on café Wi-Fi, an eSIM for New York gives you data from the moment you land at JFK, using the same network a New Yorker uses.
-In this guide, you'll see coverage in Manhattan, what happens at the airports, and how many GB to take for a city break.
+To avoid relying on café Wi-Fi, a New York eSIM gives you data from the moment you land at JFK, using the same network a New Yorker uses.
+In this guide, you'll see coverage in Manhattan, what happens at the airports, how many GB you'll need for a city break, and the details almost no one tells you until you're in the middle of Times Square with no signal on your phone.

-Is a city eSIM enough, or do I need one for the whole USA?
+Is a city eSIM enough, or do I need one for the entire USA?

-This is an important difference from what many people look for.
-New York is a city, but connectivity is contracted at the country level.
+This is an important difference from what many people are looking for.
+New York is a city, but connectivity is contracted at a country level.
 A United States eSIM gives you data in all five boroughs (Manhattan, Brooklyn, Queens, Bronx, and Staten Island) and in any other state you visit on the same trip.
-So if your plan is "New York only," the USA eSIM is exactly what you need: you pay for the days you're there and forget about it.
+So, if your plan is "New York only," the US eSIM is exactly what you need: you pay for the days you're there and forget about it.
 And if you later decide to extend your trip to another city, you don't have to buy anything new.
 Think of the eSIM as internet for the entire country, not just a specific point on the map.

 Coverage in Manhattan, subway, and the 5 boroughs